jhert0/void-installer/README.md

 | main | volume       |
 | data | volume       |

 There will be up to 3 logical volumes created.
 The root and swap will be on the main physical volume and the data logical volume will be created on the data physical volume.
+Swap is optional but by default it it will be created, change the `MKSWAP` variable to 0 to disable creating the swap.

 | name            | size     | physical volume  |
 |-----------------|----------|------------------|